srikarmacha/Google_Cyclist_Bike_share_Case_Study/README.md

 **Process Phase**

 The primary tools which I have been used for cleaning the data was R. I have uploaded the datasets into R and figured out some concerns which I need to need to rectify in this phase.
-You can find my R Analysis file [here]
+You can find my R Analysis file [here](https://github.com/srikarmacha/Google_Cyclist_Bike_share_Case_Study/blob/70d3936805232a4ed5f73c8a21102e51b12f7d29/Data_Analysis.R).

 1. Need to remove duplicate rows.
 2. Removed rows with null values .
 3. Altered the variable names.